top of page

 For soil, use something that is nutrient rich and has the proper water retention for what you need.
 If your container is going to live in a hot, sunny spot, choose a soil that has good water holding capacity so that it doesn’t dry out too quickly.
 If you are potting up succulents, use a potting soil.

-A few soils we recommend are:
+A few soils we recommend and carry are:

 Soil .jpeg

-LET'S TALK ABOUT PLANTS!
+LET'S TALK ABOUT PLANTS

 WATERING